Zhaotou-class cutter: History

 The first ship, Haijing 2901 or CCG 2901, finished construction sometime in late 2014.
 It set sailed for the first time on 19 May 2015; being deployed to the East China Sea.
 The number "2" in the serial number denotes that the ship is under the East China Sea branch of the China Coast Guard.

-The second ship, Haijing 3901 or CCG 3901, finished construction in January 2016.
+The second ships, Nansha(5901), previously with the number 3901, finished construction in 2016.
 It is deployed to the South China Sea.

-In May 2017, the CCG 3901 completed its first patrol in the South China Sea.
+In May 2017, the Nansha completed its first patrol in the South China Sea.
 The vessel spent 19 days patrolling and visiting in and around Chinese-held islands in the sea.
 The ship carried a crew of 17 law enforcement personnel and operated two unspecified UAVs.

 Design

 The most noticeable aspect of this class of patrol ships is its massive size.
 The Zhaotou class is 165 m in length, over 20 m in beam, and has an empty displacement of 10,000 tons, with a full displacement of 12,000 tons.
 In comparison, the Japanese Shikishima class has a gross tonnage of 6,500 tons, with a full displacement of 9,350 tons (7,175 tons for gross tonnage).
 During the Zhaotou's development, China's then-largest patrol vessel, Haijian 50, displaced only 4,000 tons.
-The ships also dwarfs the US Navy's s and s, being described as about 50 percent bigger than the former.
 The large size gives the vessel abundant fuel and supplies to carry out extended missions in vast open waters.

 The Zhaotou class is armed with an H/PJ-26 76 mm naval gun, two 30 mm auxiliary guns, and two anti-aircraft machine guns.
-The ships can travel a top speed of 25 kn and a range of over 10,000 nmi.
+The ships can travel at a top speed of 25 kn and a range of over 10,000 nmi.
 The estimated range is believed to be 15,000 nmi.
 Each vessel can carry two Z-8 helicopters and several boats.
 The Zhaotou class possess a large helicopter platform and hangar to accommodate large Z-8 helicopters.
 The vessel is speculated to be powered by MAN high-power diesel engines.